Skip to main content

 We are contributing towards development of a compliance route using IEC61508 specification and developing tools that help in evidence generation to prove compliance of Linux OS.
 The certification for base components of Linux would help businesses in automotive, railway and industrial domains to leverage the benefits of OSS, reduce development cost, and improve time-to-market for products and services.

-As shown in the image below, the proprietary software products comprise of proper development procedure with sufficient documents.
-However, in OSS based products, the documentation and development procedure are not available.
-With the devised process, we are trying to generate evidence by analysis and test tools that fulfill the requirements of documentation and development procedure for safety certification.
+As depicted in the image, the proprietary software products include a complete developmental procedure with all the necessary documents.
+But in the OSS based products, there is a lack of proper documentation and developmental procedure.
+With the said process, our experts are pursuing hard to bring about enough evidence through analysis and various test tools that easily fulfill the documented requirements.
+Moreover, these tools also help to develop a set procedure for safety certification.

 Securing IT infrastructure involves not only detecting security loopholes or vulnerabilities but also anticipating the point of attack and traversal.
 We have deployed Bayesian techniques, via threat detection, to perform analysis of attacks and our research is being applied to several business use cases.
 We are also working in automated response planning through a security response engine, in order to help security operators to minimize the loss in case of a security breach.